| St James, Long Island

 ![]() | |

-| Postcard collection of Maggie Land Blanck. | |
+Postcard collection of Maggie Land Blanck. | |

-| Residence of S Bacon, St James, L.I.
-"S" Bacon appears to be another error.
-The property belonged to George Wood Bacon an industrialist.
+Residence of S Bacon, St James, L.I.
+"S" Bacon may be in error.
+At the approximate time of the photo the property belonged to George Wood Bacon an industrialist.
 The 1950 tax maps lists F. M. Bacon and George W. Bacon, both on the harbor in Head of the Harbor.
-Who was F. M. Bacon?
+F. M. Bacon III was a financier.
 July 2007 Warren C. Hubbs emailed: "From what I know of it, Sidney Bacon lived in this house in the 50s... and could be earlier AND later.
-The exact dates he lived there are not known by me."Thatch Meadow Farm, estate of George W. Bacon, Harbor Rd., W side, opposite Bacon Rd., Head of the Harbor (227 acres, 4 buildings), Architect, builder, or engineer: Peabody, Wilson,and Brown, Architectural Style: Colonial Revival, 1750-1799, 1800-1824, 1825-1849, 1850-1874, 1875-1899, 1900-1924 George W Bacon was the son of Josiah Bacon and Caroline _ Bacon, born in Greenwich, cumberland Co New Jersey May 6, 1869.
-For more information on the Bacon family go to Bacon
+The exact dates he* lived there are not known by me."Thatch Meadow Farm, estate of George W. Bacon, Harbor Rd., W side, opposite Bacon Rd., Head of the Harbor (227 acres, 4 buildings), Architect, builder, or engineer: Peabody, Wilson,and Brown, Architectural Style: Colonial Revival, 1750-1799, 1800-1824, 1825-1849, 1850-1874, 1875-1899, 1900-1924 George W Bacon was the son of Josiah Bacon and Caroline Wood Bacon, born in Greenwich, Cumberland, Co New Jersey May 6, 1869. *In September Katherine Finger wrote to say that Sidney Bacon was female.
+She was born in 1935 - the daughter of F. M. Bacon and Tonie Frissell.
+See SIDNEY STAFFORD Obituary For more information on the Bacon family go to Bacon

 | |